Azure-Samples/azure-postgres-mcp-demo/README.md

 ### Step 3: Test in AI Foundry

-Test your MCP server connection in AI Foundry using natural language queries:
+Test your MCP server connection in AI Foundry Playground using natural language queries:

 ```
 List all tables in my PostgreSQL database